pvcraven/arcade_book/source/chapters/11_sprites/sprites.rst

 on how many coins have been collected.
 The code for this example may be found at:

 http://arcade.academy/examples/sprite_collect_coins.html

+In this chapter, we'll step through that example.

 .. figure:: sprite_collect_coins.png